Can Dogs Eat Goat Cheese And Why It’s Controversial?

 • Make sure the cheese is low-fat and low-sodium.

-• Make sure the cheese is also free of any additives such as garlic, onions, olives, etc. Garlic and onions, in particular, are highly toxic for dogs.
+• Make sure the cheese is also free of any additives such as garlic, onions, olives, etc. Garlic and onions, in particular, are most toxic foods for dogs.

 So, cheese can be an acceptable snack for some dogs.
 However, it should be a very rare, lucrative, and controlled treat – not something you give your dog willy-nilly.